Khotyn Fortress: 20th and 21st centuries

-The First World War and the Russian Civil War took a heavy toll on the people of Hotin.
+The First World War and the Russian Civil War took a heavy toll on the people of Khotyn.
 In January 1918, the Moldovan Democratic Republic proclaimed its independence and in March, united with Romania.

 In January 1919, an anti-Romanian uprising took place orchestrated by the bolsheviks from Russia.
-The Hotin Directory gained authority in more than one hundred villages in the area and Y. I. Voloshenko-Mardaryev (Й. І. Волошенко-Мардар'єв) was in charge.
-The uprising lasted only ten days and on February 1, the Romanians got into Hotin.
-Hotin was internationally recognized as part of Romania after the Paris Peace Conference, remaining a part of Romania for 22 years, being the administrative center of the Hotin County.
+The Khotyn Directory gained authority in more than one hundred villages in the area and Y. I. Voloshenko-Mardaryev (Й. І. Волошенко-Мардар'єв) was in charge.
+The uprising lasted only ten days and on February 1, the Romanians got into Khotyn.
+Khotyn was internationally recognized as part of Romania after the Paris Peace Conference, remaining a part of Romania for 22 years, being the administrative center of the Hotin County.

-On 28 of June 1940, Soviet Union occupied Bessarabia and Northern Bukovina and at the orders of Moscow, the northern part of Bessarabia, including the town of Hotin was incorporated into the Ukrainian Soviet Socialist Republic.
-On July 6, 1941, Hotin was reconquered by the Nazi German-Romanian armies, returning to Romania as part of the Bukovina Governorate.
+On 28 of June 1940, Soviet Union occupied Bessarabia and Northern Bukovina and at the orders of Moscow, the northern part of Bessarabia, including the town of Khotyn was incorporated into the Ukrainian Soviet Socialist Republic.
+On July 6, 1941, Khotyn was reconquered by the Nazi German-Romanian armies, returning to Romania as part of the Bukovina Governorate.
 In the summer of 1944, the Red Army reoccupied the region.

-In September 1991, during the celebration of 370 years since the Battle of Khotyn of 1621, a monument made in honor of Ukrainian Hetman, Petro Sahaidachnyi by sculptor I. Hamal' (І. Гамаль).
+In September 1991, during the 370th anniversary of the Battle of Khotyn, a monument was erected in honor of Ukrainian Hetman Petro Sahaidachnyi, designed by sculptor I. Hamal' (І. Гамаль).

-Today, Khotyn is one of the biggest cities and an important industrial, tourist, and cultural center of the Chernivtsi oblast.
-Taking into consideration the rich historical traditions of the city, the Khotyn fortress architectural prereserve was created by the Cabinet of Ministers of Ukraine in 2000.
-In September 2002, the ancient city celebrated its 1000-year anniversary.
+Today, Khotyn is one of the biggest cities and an important industrial, tourist, and cultural center of the Chernivtsi Oblast.
+Taking into consideration the rich historical traditions of the city, the Khotyn Fortress State Historical and Architectural Reserve was created by the Cabinet of Ministers of Ukraine in 2000.
+In September 2002, the ancient city celebrated its 1,000-year anniversary.